Reliable Cellular Automata with Self-Organization: Results for the finite space

+In other words, all information about the initial configuration will be eventually lost.
 A noisy cellular automaton, whenever the set of sites is finite, is a finite Markov chain with all positive transition probabilities.
-This is mixing by a well-known elementary theorem of probability theory.
+This is ergodic by a well-known elementary theorem of probability theory.
 If the set of sites is infinite then noisiness does not imply even ergodicity.